 If you aren’t sure what is going on with your ductless mini split system, or if it’s time for maintenance before the heating or cooling season begins, contact the professional HVAC technicians at Grove in Columbia, MD, to get your system ready.

 Before scheduling ductless mini split repair in Columbia, MD, it’s helpful to know how these systems work.
 Unlike central air conditioning, ductless air conditioners circulate conditioned air directly into the space.
-Ductless heat pumps can also provide heating as well as cooling.
+Ductless heat pumps can also provide for both your heating and cooling needs.

-Ductless air conditioners operate on the basis of heat transfer.
+Ductless air conditioners operate on the basis of heat transfer, using indoor and outdoor units.
 When they are in cooling mode, they move heat from inside the home to the outdoors.
 When they are in heating mode, they move heat from outside the home inside.
 They consist of two primary components, an indoor unit and an outdoor unit, which use coolant to heat and cool the home.

 The indoor air handler contains a fan and the evaporator coils, which have coolant flowing through them.
 These two parts will circulate the conditioned air and absorb heat from the indoor air.
 In the summer, it will pull that heat from the home and send it outdoors, and in the winter, it will pull heat from the outdoor unit and transfer it into the indoor air.
 The indoor unit is sometimes called the air handler.